cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 - EBS storage uses [Velero](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/velero/)(https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/velero/) for Backup and Restore.
 - [Kube Prometheus Stack](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/kube-prometheus-stack/) is used for observability.

+Additionally, this blueprint uses [CloudBees Configuration as Code](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/casc-intro) enabling [New Features for Streamlined DevOps](https://www.cloudbees.com/blog/cloudbees-ci-exciting-new-features-for-streamlined-devops) as well as other enterprise features.

+## Architecture

+![Architecture](img/at-scale.architect.drawio.svg)

 > [!NOTE]
-> There are two option to prevent from posible `node affinity conflict` during controllers restarts when using EBS volumens: make [topology aware volume to the same AZs](https://repost.aws/knowledge-center/eks-topology-aware-volumes), or designing Autoscaling Groups following what is explained in the AWS article [Creating Kubernetes Auto Scaling Groups for Multiple Availability Zones](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) (one ASG per AZ for EBS volume and one single ASG per Multiple AZ for EFS volumes).
-At the moment of publishing this blueprints, `terraform-aws-modules/eks/aws` does not support `availability_zones` atribute for the embedded `aws_autoscaling_group` resource, then the first option is the only choice for simplicity.
+> - There are two option to prevent from posible `node affinity conflict` during controllers restarts when using EBS volumens: make [topology aware volume to the same AZs](https://repost.aws/knowledge-center/eks-topology-aware-volumes), or designing Autoscaling Groups following what is explained in the AWS article [Creating Kubernetes Auto Scaling Groups for Multiple Availability Zones](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) (one ASG per AZ for EBS volume and one single ASG per Multiple AZ for EFS volumes).
+At the moment of publishing this blueprints, `terraform-aws-modules/eks/aws` does not support `availability_zones` atribute for the embedded `aws_autoscaling_group` resource, then the first option is applied in `g3` Storage Class.

-Additionally, this blueprint uses [CloudBees Configuration as Code](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/casc-intro) enabling [New Features for Streamlined DevOps](https://www.cloudbees.com/blog/cloudbees-ci-exciting-new-features-for-streamlined-devops) as well as other enterprise features like [CloudBees CI Hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_hibernation_in_managed_masters) for saving Cloud Billing costs.

-> [!NOTE]
-> For s3 storage permissions for Workspace caching and Artifact Manager is based on [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) rather than creating an User with IAM permissions.
+> - For s3 storage permissions for Workspace caching and Artifact Manager is based on [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) rather than creating an User with IAM permissions.
 Then, it is expected that Credentials validation fails from CloudBees CI.

-## Architecture

-![Architecture](img/at-scale.architect.drawio.svg)

 ### Kubernetes Cluster